Co-Founder, Chairperson of the Board

 Lori began her career in radio and television and has focused primarily on conceptual development, commercial copywriting, and media strategies on the agency side.
 She has an extensive and diverse background in advertising, marketing, public relations, and consumer behavior working with national, regional and local accounts.
 Her fight for a cure began right after her only son, Connor, was diagnosed with autism.
 Her husband Christian is also an active advocate for individuals with autism and their families.

 Kelly has a BA in Journalism.
 She has worked for the past 20 years with her husband, Bruce, at their wholesale nursery.
 When their son Kyle was diagnosed on the autism spectrum, she followed the path of the pioneers in biomedical interventions and has successfully recovered their son.
 She continues to advocate for children and their families affected by autism as a long-time volunteer for NAA and also as a Rescue Angel through Generation Rescue where she guides many families along the journey toward recovery.

 Mom to Michael, Sarah and Alyssa

 After several years in the promotional products industry, Wendy founded a home-based web development company that allowed her to have a career in web design and be a full-time Mom.
 Her youngest daughter was diagnosed with autism in 2002.
 Wendy is committed to changing the perspective of autism from what was once considered a mysterious mental illness to a biologically definable and treatable medical disorder.
 She attends and speaks at conferences throughout the US.
-Wendy currently serves on the RI State Commission to study the education of children with autism, as a consumer reviewer for the Congressionally Directed Medical Research Program for Autism Research through the U.S. Department of Defense.
+Wendy has been appointed to the RI State Commission to study the education of children with autism, and as a consumer reviewer for the Congressionally Directed Medical Research Program for Autism Research through the U.S. Department of Defense.